About Andrea Wojcik

 About Anna Harris

 I pursue an approach to the social study of medicine that is grounded in ethnographic studies of contemporary medical practices, my clinical experience working in hospitals, and collaborations with historians, doctors, artists, museum specialists and craftspeople.
 My research spans the fields of anthropology, science and technology studies, medical education and medical humanities and health sociology.
 My empirical cases focus on the anthropology and history of technological medical practices, especially concerning questions of sensorality, embodiment and learning.
-I also write about hospital infrastructures (see my blog www.pneumaticpost.blogspot.com and my twitterfeed @pneumaticpost).
+I also write about hospital infrastructures (see my blog www.pneumaticpost.blogspot.com.
 I have held research posts at Maastricht University, University of Exeter and the University of Melbourne, and been a visiting researcher at the University of Amsterdam, McGill University, RMIT (Melbourne), Brocher Foundation and the Max Planck Institute for the History of Science.
-I am currently a member of the Global Young Academy, and the Maastricht Young Academy.
+I have been members of the Global Young Academy, and the Maastricht Young Academy.

 On a personal note …